FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - Provide updated certification and contact information when changes occur.

-- Update debts immediately upon learning:
+- Update debts immediately upon learning any of the following has occurred:

 - A debt is paid in full.